---------------------------------------

 The burly figure barred the doorway, an orange-furred kat half his size cradled in his arms.

-"Help me," the imposing kat whispered hoarsely, at once as lost and helpless as a kitten yet a tightening of his facial muscles hinting at far darker emotions roiling within.
+"Help me," the imposing kat whispered hoarsely, at once as lost and helpless as a kitten, yet a tightening of his facial muscles hinted at far darker emotions roiling within.
 He needed help desperately... and someone would help him or there would be Hell to pay.

 The big kat set one foot forward, eyes searching the room.
 As he and his burden came into the light, someone gasped.